What is a Vibratome (Vibrating Microtome)?

 - Fully programmable vibratome systems with memory presets

-- Low-vibration blade holders for ultra-smooth slicing
+- Ultra-low blade z-axis deflection blade holders for ultra-smooth slicing

 Every feature we design is engineered with the end user in mind—whether you're preparing delicate brain slices or durable cardiac tissue.